IllusiveAldebaran/Ferrers-Diagrams/README.md

-# Ferrers Diagrams for Manim
+# Ferrer's Diagrams for Manim
-Manim implementation of Ferrer's diagrams, a tool for visualizing partitions.
+Manim implementation of Ferrer's/Young diagrams, a tool for visualizing partitions and partition bijections.
 ```
 class FerrersDiagramDemonstration(Scene):
     def construct(self):